Akeld

 The economy of Akeld has historically been focussed on agriculture.
 The position of the village between the English and Scottish borders has meant it often suffered at the hand of border raids.
 In the 19th century, Akeld was served by a railway station which made the village less isolated.
 The closure of the railway in the 20th century, combined with declining agricultural employment, has led to a reduction in the village's size and population.

-Etymology
+Toponymy

 The name "Akeld" may derive from the Old West Scandinavian kelda, meaning well or spring.
 There is not much evidence for Scandinavian settlement in Northumberland, so Akeld would represent one of only a few examples of place-names in this area with Scandinavian origin.
 Alternatively, the name may derive from the Old English achelda (ā + helde) meaning "oak-tree slope".
 The spelling of Akeld has changed over time, being recorded as Achelda (1169), Hakedla (1176), Akekeld (1246), Akil (1255), Ak(h)ille (1320), Akyld (1428), Akell (1694), and Yakeld (1733).